Plastimytes/Probability/README.md

 Parametric tests- data has to be normally distributed, observations independent and variance the same.

-Non-parametric tests- no such restrictions
+Non-parametric tests- no such restrictions.
+Chi square tests are an example